 The Carpenter’s Chapel at The Bield

 The Chapel at The Bield is our engine room.
 It is here we get our motivation to carry on, it is here we gather twice daily for prayer, and when asked, we pray here with people who are staying with us as guests.
 Daily, during the working week we share in the reading of a poem, a liturgy, and the Scriptures and listen to what they have to say to us, share our insights, and the Holy Spirit opening our hearts.
 We sing praise to God our Creator and express our thanksgiving for the gift of life.
 Here, we are reminded of our calling to offer hospitality, welcome, healing, prayer, inclusivity, and companionship.
-Here, on Sundays, we meet with our guests for the Eucharist, and prayer with the laying on of hands for healing in pre-CV19 days.
-We hope to be able to do so again in the near future.
+Here, on Sundays, we meet with our guests for the Eucharist, and prayer with the laying on of hands for healing.

 When you come to The Bield, be sure to pop in to The Chapel - it is always open - and sense the love, prayer, and peace that has been soaking into it for many years now.
 And please say a prayer for us at The Bield while you are there...
 Thank you.